-Get ready to apply online—use our tools to choose a degree and select what courses you'll take in your first year at Victoria University of Wellington.
+Use our tools to choose an undergraduate degree and select what courses you'll take in your first year of study.

 Everyone is different—some people study a degree to help them get a particular job, while others want to keep their options open and study something they are fascinated with.
 There’s no right way to approach this decision.
 Be sure to choose subjects and courses that you’re really interested in and excited to spend time on—you’ll always do better at what you enjoy.

 Once you’ve selected your degree(s) and the subjects you want to study, you need to plan your first year.
 Watch the video below to find out more about how this works.

 The year is divided into three trimesters—the first from March to July, the second from July to October, and the third from November to February.
 They are often referred to as 1/3, 2/3, and 3/3.
 A course usually takes one trimester to complete.

 Only a small number of students choose to study in the third (or summer) trimester—most students use this time to take a break, or to work and save for their next year of study.

 Top tips when planning